 Claiming certain exemptions will limit your ability to use others.
-For example, if you are claiming the $150,000.00 homestead exemption, you can now only claim a $1,000.00 exemption for cash, savings and tax refunds.
+For example, if you are claiming the $165,500.00 homestead exemption, you cannot claim any exemption for cash, savings and tax refunds.

 The bottom line is that you can walk away from a bankruptcy with much, sometimes all of your cash and other personal belongings.

 Special Note about Tax Refunds – The right to receive a tax refund, until it is received and spent, is technically an asset for bankruptcy purposes.
-If you regulraly receive a large tax refund, you should disclsose this to your attorney at your initial consultation.
-An expereienced bankruptcy attorney will be able to provide you with guidance and review your options as to how to deal with this issue.
+If you regualrly receive a large tax refund, you should disclose this to your attorney at your initial consultation.
+An experienced bankruptcy attorney will be able to provide you with guidance and review your options as to how to deal with this issue.